truvhq/quickstart/README.md

 open http://127.0.0.1:5000/ in browser

-# Quickstart with only python and virtual env
+## Quickstart with only python and virtual env
-*prerequirements*: `python --version` must print into console something like`Python 3.8.X` if you have an alias for python of 3.8 you must
+*Requirements*: `python --version` must print into console something like`Python 3.8.X` if you have an alias for python of 3.8 you must